The Earth Dies Screaming: Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle cited the film as "an obvious precursor to Night of the Living Dead."

+The Radio Times Guide to Films gave the film 1/5 stars, writing: "Great title, boring movie, even though it's only an hour long!
+Veteran horror director Terence Fisher hit the bottom of the alien-invasion barrel with the first in his off-Hammer sci-fi trilogy that continued with the better Island of Terror and Night of the Big Heat.
+Test pilot Willard Parker returns to England and finds the entire population wiped out by robots that kill by touch and then reanimate their victims as eyeless zombies.
+A dud."

 In popular culture

 The Earth Dies Screaming was used in 1983 as the inspiration and title for an Atari 2600 video game released by Fox Video Games, a division of 20th Century Fox.
 The game is set in space, and involves shooting down satellites and fighter ships.

-British band UB40 released a single, "The Earth Dies Screaming" (catalogue: Graduate GRAD 10), in 1980, which spent 12 weeks in the UK chart, peaking at number 10.
+British band UB40 released the single "The Earth Dies Screaming" (catalogue: Graduate GRAD 10) in 1980, which spent 12 weeks in the UK chart, peaking at number 10.

-The first track on Tom Waits' 1992 album Bone Machine is entitled "Earth Died Screaming".
+The first track on Tom Waits' 1992 album Bone Machine is titled "Earth Died Screaming".

-Home Media
+Home media

-The film was released on Region 1 DVD on 11 September 2007, and on Region 2 DVD on 29 August 2011.
+The film was released on Region 1 DVD on 11 September 2007 and on Region 2 DVD on 29 August 2011.